JoanCoCo/MezzoReader/README.md

  * Crotchet silence.
  * Minim silence.
  * Semibreve silence.
+ * Quaver silence (although with limitations).

  ## Compatibility
  Compatibility has been tested with macOS 11 Big Sur running on an Intel based mac.
 Compatibility with Apple Silicon based mac has not been tested.

  MezzoReader is also compatible with Linux systems.
-However, and although this compatibility has been brievly tested, it is recommended its use on macOS systems due to it has the development platform for the project.
+However, and although this compatibility has been briefly tested, it is recommended its use on macOS systems due to it has the development platform for the project.